ruralocity/aaronsumner.com/README.md

 ## History

-- July 2008: Site started as self-hosted WordPress
+- July 2008: Site started as self-hosted WordPress.
+Good idea at the time.
-- January 2010: Converted site from WordPress to Jekyll
+- January 2010: Converted site from WordPress to Jekyll and moved to git.
-- November 2013: Converted site from Jekyll to Middleman
+- November 2013: Converted site from Jekyll to Middleman.
+I was enamored by Middleman's support for multiple blogs on a single site.
-- June 2024: Converted site back to Jekyll from Middleman
+- June 2024: Converted site back to Jekyll from Middleman.
+I was way behind on security patches, the work to move to a newer Middleman was arguably heavier than moving back to Jekyll, and Jekyll's new-to-me support for using "collections" for splitting up writing posts vs. reading lists posts was good enough.

 ## For my reference